-Treating an individual cat for multiple days is not easy and near impossible to do effectively in a cat colony!
-The Feral Cat colony is a herd and not an individual cat!
-Cats are very social with each other so what one cat has, the rest have been exposed to.
-This is true for ear mites, mange, lice, intestinal parasites as well as respiratory infections!
-Some or most cats cannot be handled and medicating the individual leaves the herd untreated and the issue returns.
-Success is achieved by effectively treating the diet and getting all to take the medication.
-You clean up the herd!
+Treating an individual cat for multiple days is not easy, and it's nearly impossible to do effectively in a cat colony!
+The feral cat colony is a herd, and cats are very social with each other.
+Therefore, when one cat has an infection or parasite, the rest have been exposed to it.
+This is true for ear mites, mange, lice, intestinal parasites and respiratory infections!
+Some or most cats cannot be handled, and medicating only the individual and leaving the herd untreated won't be effective because the issue will return.
+Success is achieved by effectively treating all of the cats through their diet and getting all to take the medication.

-Parasites are the first place to start as they do the most damage and removing them is where you get the most results for your money!
-Parasites beat down the immune system making respiratory infections more prevalent and they eat the best nutrition the cat consumes.
+Parasites are the first place to start because they do the most damage and removing them is where you get the most results for your money!
+Parasites eat the cat's necessary nutrition, and they beat down the immune system, making respiratory infections more prevalent.
 The result is rough hair coats and skinny cats.

-These feral cats are carrying lots of round worms, our #1 intestinal parasite issue from hunting mice and birds.
-Ivomec is excellent at killing round worms and helps with hook worms but again, the #1 issue is round worms!
-Ivomec often sees resistance issues in our house pets where low dose Ivomec is used.
+Ivomec is also excellent at killing roundworms and helping with hookworms.
+These feral cats are carrying lots of roundworms, the #1 intestinal parasite issue from hunting mice and birds.
+(Ivomec often sees resistance issues in our house pets where low dose Ivomec is used.
 Routine deworming as kittens by breeders and heartworm meds is the usual cause.
-Both are not a worry in feral cats that have never seen Ivomec
+Neither of these are a worry in feral cats that have never seen Ivomec.)

-in several pans at the same time for three days.
-All cats will come up to get their share.
-After all are coming up, count numbers and get at how many are in the colony.
-The feral cat usually averages 8# so we get total pounds of cats we are treating from the number of cats we fed.
-For example if the count is 20 cats at 8# average each then the needed dose of medication (Dewormer) is for 160 pounds.
-We add that total dose to the milk replacer.
+in several pans at the same time for three days and all the cats are coming up for milk, get a count of how many cats are in the colony.
+Next, establish how much medication to add to the milk.
+The average feral cat weighs eight pounds, so multiply the number of cats by eight to get total weight.
+(For example, if there are 20 cats, then the needed dose of dewormer is for 160 pounds.
+We add that total dose to the milk replacer.)

 Use 1% (Ivomec)

-There is always one who will not participate!
-You can treat the problem cat that does not drink with Topical Ivomec Pour-On between the shoulders topically!
-You need to treat them even if you have to trap them otherwise the ones that are missed just share ear mites back to the group!
+If you have a cat that will not drink the medicated milk, you can use Ivomec Pour-On topically between the shoulders.
+You need to treat each cat, even if you have to trap them; otherwise the untreated cat will keep sharing his ear mites.
 One good dose is all you need so put the Ivomec on and release.
-Repeat in 10 days to get eggs that hatch.
+Repeat in 10 days to get the eggs that hatch.

-If you are adding to a confined cat colony be sure you treat twice 10 days apart with Ivomec before mixing –the last thing wanted is to bring anything in once the colony issues are controlled!
-Topical Ivomec 10 day’s apart works well here.
-The advantage of topical Ivomec is knowing the correct dose is in the cat—put it between the shoulder blades on the skin and your done.
+If you are adding to a confined cat colony, be sure you treat before mixing.
+The last thing you want is to bring anything in once the colony issues are controlled!
+Topical Ivomec, 10 days apart, works well here.
+The advantage of topical Ivomec is knowing the correct dose is in the cat—put it between the shoulder blades on the skin and you're done.

-This same treatment has been used for farm cat colonies treating the milk and has had great results in getting them healthy.
+The key to healthy feral cats is to treat all of the cats, and this can be done effectively and easily.
+This same milk treatment has been used for farm cat colonies and has had great results in getting them healthy.